macdonaldr93/liquidlite/README.md

 It's not the best, but it was largely working for what I needed.

 It finally got to a point where I need some control flow statements.
-And there you have it, `liquid-lite`.
+And there you have it, `liquidlight`.

 ## Supported features